 We may use your information to:

-- communicate with you, and build and maintain our relationships with you and our clients;
+- communicate with you and build and maintain our relationships with you, your organisation and our clients;

-- send you legal updates, publications, marketing, event details and new product or service offerings (however, if you do not want to receive marketing emails from us, you can opt out at any time using the contact details set out below);
+- send you legal updates and insights, marketing and event details and new service or product offerings (however, if you do not want to receive marketing emails from us, you can opt out at any time using the contact details set out below, or unsubscribe at this link: Unsubscribe)

-- perform analytics on matter management, financial performance and event attendance, (however, our analytics are always conducted on a de-identified basis);
+- perform analytics on matter management, financial performance and engagement at our events and with our online resources;

-protect, exercise or defend our legal rights; and
+- comply with court orders and to protect, exercise or defend our legal rights;

 - process and respond to your requests, enquiries or complaints.